 The U.S. Food and Drug Administration (FDA) has approved fedratinib to treat intermediate-2 or high-risk primary or secondary (post-polycythemia vera or post-essential thrombocythemia) myelofibrosis.
 This decision makes fedratinib only the second FDA-approved drug to treat the rare bone marrow disorder, following ruxolitinib’s approval in 2011.

-The most common adverse events (AEs) associated with fedratinib included diarrhea, nausea, vomiting, fatigue, and muscle spasms.
+The most common adverse events associated with fedratinib included diarrhea, nausea, vomiting, fatigue, and muscle spasms.
 In its approval, the FDA noted that patients may experience severe anemia and thrombocytopenia and should be monitored for hepatic and gastrointestinal toxicity.